-I feel so fortunate that I get to go to a job everyday that inspires me to be better, that encourages me about the future, and that stimulates me to see new perspectives, new ideas, and new possibilities to make the world a better place.
-I love that there are days that I know I have made a difference in one person’s life.
+I feel so fortunate that I get to go to a job everyday that inspires me to be better, that encourages me about the future, and that stimulates me to see new perspectives, new ideas, that I know I have made a difference in one person’s life.
 There are other days when I feel I have failed or not done enough, but I try not to dwell on these feelings.
 I do my best to make my classroom warm, inviting, and safe.
-It is the best I can do and most days it leaves me feeling that in addition to teaching curriculum, I have taught lessons about life.
-Often, I go home feeling that my students have taught me lessons about life as well.
+It is the best I can do and most days it leaves me feeling that in addition to teaching a curriculum, I have taught lessons about life.

 In my career, I have:

-While I know that I can never possibly connect with every student who comes through my classroom, those who have needed it have found an adult who feels deeply about their happiness, an adult who will be there, and an adult who wants to help guide them to be their best selves.
-I am a teacher who smiles when meeting them in their grade 9 youthfulness and cheers at the top of her lungs when they graduate as mature and capable young adults.
+While I know that I can never possibly connect with every student who comes through my classroom, those who have needed it have found an adult who feels deeply about their happiness, an adult who will be there, an adult who can help guide them to be their best selves.
+An adult who smiles when meeting them in their grade 9 youthfulness and cheers at the top of her lungs when they graduate as mature and capable young adults.